 6. Sip on herbal tea.

 This soothing, mild herbal tea isn’t actually from the tea plant.
-It’s made from an herb that has been shown to help decrease anxiety, depression, and stress symptoms in just a few weeks.
+It’s made from an herb, Matricaria recutita, that has been shown to help decrease anxiety, depression, and stress symptoms in just a few weeks.
+(10)

 7. Try natural medicines.

-Because so much of adrenal fatigue is really brain-based, most of the natural medicines I use focus on supporting optimal brain health and the brain’s response to stress.
-Explore blends of adaptogenic herbs like ashwagandha, eleuthero ginseng, holy basil, and rhodiola rosea to give your adrenal axis some TLC.
+Because so much of adrenal fatigue is really brain-based, most of the natural, alternative medicines I use focus on supporting optimal brain health and the brain’s response to stress.
+Explore blends of adaptogenic herbs like ashwagandha, eleuthero ginseng, holy basil, and Rhodiola Rosea to give your adrenal axis some TLC.
 I also incorporated phosphatidylserine supplements into my routine.
 (Of course, consult your doctor before implementing any herbs or supplements.)

 8. Increase magnesium intake.